api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 # Propose ideas under the contributor framework

-Individuals with a relevant background can contribute to the project in a flexible manor, replicating similar freelancer/consultancy type figures commonly seen.
+Individuals with a relevant background can contribute to the project in a flexible manner, replicating similar freelancer/consultancy type figures commonly seen.

 For technical folks this could be through development, integrations, writing